MicrosoftDocs/windows-dev-docs/hub/dev-drive/index.md

 ### Will a VHD created for use as a Dev Drive be encrypted when the drive storing it is BitLocker enabled?

 Yes, the Dev Drive VHD will be included in the BitLocker encryption of the hosting volume.

+### Can Dev Drive make Java development faster on Windows?

+Yes, using a Dev Drive can enhance efficiency and reduce build times when working on a Java development project.
+See the blog post ["Speed up your Java Development on Windows with Dev Drive"](https://devblogs.microsoft.com/java/speed-up-your-java-development-on-windows-with-microsoft-dev-drive/).

 ### How to contribute to these docs and FAQs?